Seeking Nash equilibrium in non-cooperative differential games: Conclusion

 \section{Conclusion}

-In this paper, a fast extremum seeking approach was introduced for N-Player noncooperative differential games.
+In this paper, the fast extremum seeking approach introduced in \cite{c27} has been adapted to N-Player noncooperative differential games.
 It was shown that, to attain the Nash equilibrium (NE), each player generates its action and it was not required detailed information about payoff functions, the model and also other players' actions.
 Moreover, NE was achieved without oscillation and faster compared to the classical extremum seeking-based approaches.
 As a result, the inappropriate influence of steady-state oscillation was eliminated.
 Moreover, the stability and convergence analysis were presented in which the convergence without steady-state oscillation to NE was proved.
 Furthermore, the effectiveness of the proposed method was shown through a numerical example.
 Also, the comparison results of simulations between the proposed method and the conventional extremum seeking methods illustrated the superiority of the proposed algorithm. \\